williamsca/williamsca.github.io/_posts/2024-05-17-public-unions-rents.md

 Intuitively, residents in the inelastic city are compensated for the tax increase by lower housing rents.
 Even though taxes are high, they can afford them because their rents are low: someone already paid for their house to be built!
 In the elastic city, residents would have to pay the tax *and* pay for someone to build a new house for them, so they simply pack up and leave.

 So far, so good.
 But how do public sector unions fit it here?
-Diamond repeats the empirical exercise from Bruencker and Neumark, but she replaces the amenities variable with a measure of housing supply elasticity based on the availability of buildable land.
+Diamond repeats the empirical exercise from Bruencker and Neumark, but she replaces their amenities variables with a measure of housing supply elasticity based on the availability of buildable land from Saiz (2010).

 Here, Diamond provides us with a nice graph that I've copied below.
-On the x-axis is the normalized measure of land availability, which varies depending on the ruggedness of the terrain and the presence of water (Saiz 2010).
-On the y-axis is the (residualized) wage gap between public and private sector workers.
+The x-axis shows a normalized measure of land availability that varies depending on the ruggedness of the terrain and the presence of water.
+The y-axis depicts the (residualized) wage gap between public and private sector workers.

 ![png]({{ site.baseurl }}/images/diamond-2017-figure1.png)